 PDFelement has many PDF editing options, to say the least.
 You can make changes at the content level or page level.
 For instance, you can re-arrange the pages or split some.
 The tool also has a feature to combine two PDF documents.
 More importantly, all these tasks are quite intuitive.

 Content-level editing is also quite expansive.
 You get to change existing content or add content.
-You can click on the type of content you want to edit, and corresponding options do appear on the top toolbar.
+You can click on the type of content you want to edit, and corresponding options appear on the top toolbar.
 For instance, if you select an image, you get options to rotate, crop, extract, and even delete the image.

-PDFelement does not have a dedicated Create option, but you can insert a new page add whatever elements you want.
+PDFelement does not have a dedicated Create option, but you can insert a new page and add whatever elements you want.
 In the end, you can also export the content into a format of your convenience.
 The software also comes with a few utility options like OCR, watermarking, numbering, encryption, and bulk actions.

 PDFelement is available in a subscription plan for $9.99 per month and a perpetual license for $129.